 The “subjunctive” is a grammatical mood or inflection wherein we express counterfactual arguments and thought.
 The subjunctive can also be used in English (and other Indo-European languages) to express certain emotions like longing / wishing, and other things like necessity, desire, purpose, and suggestion.
 However the focus of this article comparing the English and Chinese subjunctive is on the counterfactual element of the subjunctive — in other words, the departure from reality.

 The subjunctive in English is typically characterised by the inflection of verbs.
 Inflection in a linguistic sense means a change in the form of a word to indicate a change of its grammatical function.
 A simple example would be the change from “Specify” to “Specified” which changes the function from the present tense to the past tense.
 An understanding of this concept of inflection is very important when entering a discussion about the Chinese counterfactual and its distinction with the English counterfactual.

 In English, when we wish to express a counterfactual argument or hypothetical situation, we use the subjunctive to clearly mark our departure from normal “factual” speech into the realm of “what if” or “possibilities” (called an “irrealis mood”).
 It is this structure that allows counterfactual argument in English to be easier and more naturally identified.

-Finally before I give some examples, I want to mention the opposite of the subjunctive, which is the indicative, (called a “realis mood” — or a mood or inflection which indicates things that are real and true) this is important to mention in this discussion because as we will see later on the difference of Chinese is an absence of a very clear distinction between the indicative and the subjunctive (even though counterfactual argument is possible in Chinese)
+Finally before we go over some examples, I want to mention the opposite of the subjunctive, which is the indicative, (called a “realis mood” — or a mood or inflection which indicates things that are real and true) this is important to mention in this discussion because as we will see later on the difference of Chinese is an absence of a very clear distinction between the indicative and the subjunctive (even though counterfactual argument is possible in Chinese)